-Many players learn tons of theory and get good positions out of the opening with the help of their silicone friends, but once they are out of the book or the theory is over they make inexplicable mistakes.
+Many players learn tons of theories and get good positions out of the opening with the help of their silicone friends, but once they are out of the book or the theory is over they make inexplicable mistakes.

 In this article, we are going to follow this path and take a look at a typical plan for white in one of white’s most popular answers against the Queens’s Gambit Declined, the Catalan.
-The position we are going to study arises in the lines where black captures the pawn on c4, also known as the Open Catalan.
+The position we are going to study arises in the lines where black captures the pawn on c4.
+It is also known as the Open Catalan.
 At the top level, the idea we will see here has been played in the 4th round of the World Cup that took place in Khanty-Mansiysk, Russia between GMs Alexander Grischuk of Russia and Leinier Dominguez of Cuba:

 White to play

-This a typical position that can arise from the Open Catalan, usually evaluated as completely equal by computers.
+This is a typical position that can arise from the Open Catalan, usually evaluated as completely equal by computers.
 However, it is still rich in ideas and for humans, it is very interesting to play and discover.

-Grischuk continued here with 22.h4, move that prepares to fix black’s kingside and use the weakness of the light squares.
-Once the pawn reaches h5, white can continue to improve his position by bringing the knight to f4 via e2 and then prepare the attack on the b1-h7 diagonal by re-routing his light-squared bishop to c2.
+Grischuk continued here with 22.h4, a move that prepares to fix black’s kingside and use the weakness of the light squares.
+Once the pawn reaches h5, white can continue to improve his position by bringing the knight to f4 via e2 and then preparing the attack on the b1-h7 diagonal by re-routing his light-squared bishop to c2.

 It is a rather simple plan and black cannot do much to stop it.
 The position continues to be equal the whole time, but it seems easier to play for white who has a clear plan than for black, who should wait patiently and make sure he is ready to meet white’s threats.
 It was a long game that white eventually managed to win with the great technique after a few mistakes from the black’s side: